YoYoGames/GMEXT-AppleIAP/docs/workflow.md

 * Leave this code in place and use local validation, having assessed and understood the risks.
 * Alter the code in question (`VerifyStoreReceipt.h`/`VerifyStoreReceipt.mm`) to create your own custom solution for validating receipts, in which case you should study the following documentation: [Validating receipts on the device](https://developer.apple.com/documentation/appstorereceipts/validating_receipts_on_the_device#//apple_ref/doc/uid/TP40010573-CH1-SW2).
 In doing so, you should create your own solution for parsing and validating the iOS IAP receipt.
-* Validate the receipt with the Apple Appstore using the apple endpoints (not recommended) as described in the documentation: [Validating receipts with the App Store](https://developer.apple.com/documentation/storekit/in-app_purchase/original_api_for_in-app_purchase/validating_receipts_with_the_app_store?language=objc).
+* Validate the receipt with the Apple App Store using the apple endpoints (not recommended) as described in the documentation: [Validating receipts with the App Store](https://developer.apple.com/documentation/storekit/in-app_purchase/original_api_for_in-app_purchase/validating_receipts_with_the_app_store?language=objc).
 If you decide to do so please refer to the function `RequestServerValidation` on the demo project, for an implementation example.
 * Run a server that validates IAP receipts.
 This is Apple's preferred and suggested method, as it removes the ability for tampered-with iOS devices to spoof your validation code (since it is not executed on said compromised device).

 ## Finalising Purchase Requests